- 276 views

 Day 1: Madrid, Spain

-Arrive at the capital city and rush yourself into the historic hub of Spain.
+Arrive at the capital city, Madrid and rush yourself into the historic hub to start off your Spain tour.
 With palaces, baroque squares, picturesque cafes and leafy boulevards, spend the morning chasing back time at the many historic monuments at the heart of the city.
 Walk through the Plaza de Oriente and onwards to the Royal Palace, the official residence of the Spanish Royal Family and take a tour of the home notable for its wealth of art and collection of Spain’s finest artists.

 Spend the afternoon strolling the neighborhood of Los Austrias, the oldest part of the city where you can trace your steps back to the Habsburg dynasty.
 Make sure to make a pit-stop at Sobrino de Botin, the oldest restaurant in the world and Ernest Hemingway’s favorite spot during the Spanish Civil War.
 Then, rewind and spend the evening at the famous Museo del Prado, showcasing Spain’s greatest work of Goya, Rembrandt, and El Greco.